 Checking the database for the city or town in Minnesota with the most markers we again find Minneapolis at the top of the list with 138 markers in or near it.
-It is followed by Saint Paul in Ramsey County with 57 markers.
+And Saint Paul also shows up again in next place, with 102 markers.
 For the ZIP Code with the most markers it’s 56073 at the top of the list with 61 markers in its delivery area.
 (ZIP Code 56073 is assigned to New Ulm MN including the Essig, Klossner, and Searles delivery areas.)
 It is followed by ZIP Code 55616 with 48 markers.
 (55616 is assigned to Two Harbors MN.)

 The Minnesota Historical Society is currently in charge of official historical markers found all over the state and the Minnesota Department of Transportation typically installs and maintains those that are roadside.
 We have 296 of their markers in the database.
 Also, a number of counties have erected historical markers on their streets and roads and within their public areas, as have some cities and towns.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.